Dimension and measure in pseudofinite H-structures: Measure and dimension

 \begin{lemma} Let $f:X\to Y$ be an $\mathcal{L}_H$-definable surjective function and suppose $\varphi(\bar{x},\bar{y},\bar{z})$ is a measuring formula for $G(f)$, the graph of $f$.
-Then: \benum \item[(a)] The formula $\varphi'(\bar{x},\bar{y},\bar{z}):=\varphi(\bar{x},\bar{y},\bar{z})\land \forall\bar{y}'\left(\varphi(\bar{x},\bar{y}',\bar{z})\to\bar{y}=\bar{y}'\right)$ is also a measuring formula for $G(f)$. \item[(b)] Assume that $\rho(\ov{x},\ov{z})$ is a measuring formula for $X$.
-Then the formula $\varphi''(\bar{x},\bar{y},\bar{z}):=\varphi'(\bar{x},\bar{y},\bar{z})\wedge \rho(\ov{x},\ov{z})$ is also a measuring formula for $G(f)$ and $\exists \ov{y}\,\varphi''(\ov{x},\ov{y},\ov{z})$ is a measuring formula for $X$. \eenum \end{lemma}
+Then: \benum \item[(a)] The formula $\varphi'(\bar{x},\bar{y},\bar{z}):=\varphi(\bar{x},\bar{y},\bar{z})\land \forall\bar{y}'\left(\varphi(\bar{x},\bar{y}',\bar{z})\to\bar{y}=\bar{y}'\right)$ is also a measuring formula for $G(f)$. \item[(b)] Assume that $\rho(\bar{x},\bar{z})$ is a measuring formula for $X$.
+Then the formula $\varphi''(\bar{x},\bar{y},\bar{z}):=\varphi'(\bar{x},\bar{y},\bar{z})\wedge \rho(\bar{x},\bar{z})$ is also a measuring formula for $G(f)$ and $\exists \bar{y}\,\varphi''(\bar{x},\bar{y},\bar{z})$ is a measuring formula for $X$. \eenum \end{lemma}

 \begin{proof} To simplify the notation along this proof, we will assume that $f$ is defined over $\emptyset$.
-In the generalize case one can rewrite the proof by relativizing all the notions to $\ov{c},HB(\ov{c})$.\\
+In the general case one can rewrite the proof by relativizing all the notions to $\bar{c},\operatorname{HB}(\bar{c})$.

 (a) Suppose $\operatorname{SU}(G(f))=\omega\cdot n+k$.
-Since $\varphi'(\bar{x},\bar{y},\bar{z})$ implies $\varphi(\bar{x},\bar{y},\bar{z})$, it is enough to show that if $\bar{a},\bar{b},\bar{d}$ are such that $\varphi(\bar{a},\bar{b},\bar{d})$ holds and $\mbox{dim}(\bar{a},\bar{b},\bar{d})=n+k$, then for all $\bar{b}'$ such that $\varphi(\bar{a},\bar{b}',\bar{d})$ also holds, we have $\bar{b}=\bar{b}'$.
+Since $\varphi'(\bar{x},\bar{y},\bar{z})$ implies $\varphi(\bar{x},\bar{y},\bar{z})$, it is enough to show that if $\bar{a},\bar{b},\bar{d}$ are such that $\varphi(\bar{a},\bar{b},\bar{d})$ holds and $\dim(\bar{a},\bar{b},\bar{d})=n+k$, then for all $\bar{b}'$ such that $\varphi(\bar{a},\bar{b}',\bar{d})$ also holds, we have $\bar{b}=\bar{b}'$.